jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 “Extras are born free; and everywhere they are in chains.”
 Jean-Jacques Rousseau wrote that in 1762.
 He was the King of France.
 No he wasn’t.
 Was he the richest man in England?
 Absolutely not.
 Rousseau was a poor writer who copied sheets of music to make the rent.
 More than 300 years later, he is recognized as being a great philosopher, a political visionary, and a protagonist who helped free the world with his new philosophy.

 Rousseau lived when kings and queens, dukes and duchesses ruled civilization.
 A time when Mozart played inside exquisite palaces during the nobility’s many banquets and balls.
 This was the image of opulence that had Cinderella dreaming her days away as she cleaned a dirty chateau.
 Sadly, unlike the the fairy tale, the extras didn’t have a fairy Godmother to make their dreams come true.
 Instead, the commoners cleaned the noble’s vast libraries, used guns while dying in their wars, and were told to ignore what the telescope revealed.
-The extras were excluded from the power of new tools because they believed their beloved Holy Bible said only noble people had the “divine right to rule”.
+The extras were excluded from the power of new tools because they believed their beloved Holy Bible said only Darth King had the “divine right to rule”.

 Rousseau called bullshit.
 In truth, Jesus was a carpenter, a commoner just like any other extra—you could argue—who rose to become the ultimate protagonist.
 Who is to say that other extras can’t live up to their own potential?
 Rousseau said books, guns, and scientific instruments should liberate the extras who were only in chains for the happiness of con artists.
 The self-proclaimed “divine nobility” didn’t like hearing that.
-This powerful self-protecting community of Darth Kings declared Rousseau a banquet-pooper, and chased him out of Switzerland, France, and England.
+This powerful self-protecting community declared Rousseau a banquet-pooper, and chased him out of Switzerland, France, and England.
 Maybe that’s why Rousseau rented instead of owned.

 Starting in 1776, within Rousseau’s lifetime, Darth King started to face the music when the American people started a revolution.
 One year after he died, the French had their own revolution in 1789.
-And on it went from country to country because Rousseau, and others like him, make the extras realize they should become protagonists in a civilization “of the people, for the people, by the people”.
+And on it went from country to country because Rousseau, and others like him, make the extras realize they should become protagonists with a ruling philosophy “of the people, for the people, by the people”.
 Cinderella soon forgot about the fancy ball, and instead played the music of freedom, in a choir of equals that sounded something like this:

-  What does this horde of slaves,
-  Of traitors and conspiring kings want?
+  What does this horde of slaves, traitors and conspiring kings want?
   For whom have these vile chains,
-  These irons, been long prepared? (repeat)
+  These irons, been long prepared?
   Frenchmen, for us, ah!
 What outrage
   What furious action it must arouse!
   It is to us they dare plan
   A return to the old slavery!

-  To arms, citizens ...
+  To arms, citizens!

 Revolutionary songs like this spread the people’s liberty, equality, and fraternity throughout the world.
-In a few years, civilization changed its philosphy from knowing the nobles were divine, to knowing they were villians who resorted to hiring mercenaries rather than realize the people didn't need them anymore.
+In a few years, civilization changed its ruling philosphy from knowing the nobles were divine, to knowing they were villians who resorted to hiring mercenaries rather than realize the people didn't need them anymore.

 When the people took control of books, guns, and science, they put presidents and senators, judges and sherriffs in power, who ruled at the request of new protagonists who built a civilization with checks and balances, because no one was divine.
 A change empowered by tools, thought of in philosophy, yet made real with the bloodshed of revolutions.

 Rousseau died never having found a home.
 After they won their revolutions, a population of heroes put him to rest inside the glorious Panthéon, heralding him as a renowned breaker of chains, in a free world he helped build.
 Where any guy can be the prince, and any girl can be Cinderella.